 - (b) Where you produce a ticket that has been handled or dealt with in a way that is contrary to these Terms and Conditions.

 - (c) Where you cannot produce proof of concession entitlement where a concession ticket has been purchased.
-Concession tickets purchased through Arts Centre Melbourne can be exchanged to a full price ticket at the Box Office prior to an event.
-You will be responsible for paying any difference in the ticket price.
+Concession tickets purchased through Arts Centre Melbourne can be exchanged to a full price ticket at the Venue prior to an You will be responsible for paying any difference in the ticket price.

 - (d) Where you produce a ticket that is identified by the Trust as having been sold by an unauthorised seller.